On this page

 The medical treatment can’t be readily available through the public health system.
 The associated medical condition must also be life threatening, or it must generate acute/chronic pain or mental illness.

-Note: A popular question is whether you can access your super early to cover weight loss surgery (or bariatric surgery or gastric sleeve surgery).
+Note: A common question is whether you can access your super early to cover weight loss surgery (or bariatric surgery or gastric sleeve surgery).
 We recommend that you check this with the ATO, or your super fund may be able to assist.

 Making a mortgage or council rates payment to prevent you from losing your home